FasterXML/jackson-module-kotlin/README.md

 This module follows the release schedule of the rest of Jackson—the current version is consistent across all Jackson components & modules.
 See the [jackson-databind README](https://github.com/FasterXML/jackson#actively-developed-versions) for details.

+## Contributing

+We welcome any contributions—reports of issues, ideas for enhancements, and pull requests related to either of those.

+See the [main Jackson contribution guidlines](https://github.com/FasterXML/jackson/blob/master/CONTRIBUTING.md) for more details.

+### Branches

+If you are going to write code, choose the appropriate base branch:

+- `2.11` for bugfixes against the current stable version
+- `2.12` for additive functionality & features or minor changes to existing behavior to be included in the next minor version release
+- `master` for significant changes to existing behavior, which will be part of Jackson 3.0